Skip to main content

 Another solitary dolphin, Izzy, off Padre Island, Texas, was taken into captivity solely due to human interference — a preventable outcome had people respected her space in the wild.
 We must admire wildlife from a distance and resist the urge to interact directly with dolphins and whales.
 Even well-meaning human actions can cause harm or lead to captivity.

-We promote their protection through a proactive and informed approach:
+We actively protect them while also promoting their protection to the wider public through a proactive and informed approach:

 • Collaborating with Local Authorities